HybridOM: Hybrid Physics-Based and Data-Driven Global Ocean Modeling with Efficient Spatial Downscaling: Method

 To reconcile large-scale transport trends with local high-resolution dynamics, we operate explicitly in the physical flux space of variables $\{ S, T\}$, as shown in Section \ref{subsec:dynamical_core}.
 We propose a composite gating unit $\mathcal{N}_{\text{gate}}$ that fuses intrinsic fine-scale fluxes with interpolated coarse-scale fluxes through a two-stage mechanism: \textit{Adaptive Soft-Gating} and \textit{Residual Refinement}.
 Let $\mathcal{D}_{\text{flux}}$ denote the explicit flux operator.
 The process begins by computing the candidate fluxes from the fine physical skeleton ($\mathbf{F}^h$) and the upsampled coarse skeleton ($\hat{\mathbf{F}}^l$).
 These are then fused and refined to yield the final transport $\tilde{\mathbf{F}}_{t}$ and the subsequent state $\tilde{\mathbf{X}}_{t+1}$:

-Here, $\sigma(\cdot)$ denotes the Softmax operation along the channel dimension, and $\odot$ represents element-wise multiplication.
-The selector network $\mathcal{H}_{\text{sel}}$ dynamically assigns spatial weights $\mathbf{W}$ to prioritize trustworthy physics (e.g., favoring $\mathbf{F}^h$ in turbulent regions or $\hat{\mathbf{F}}^l$ in open oceans).
-Subsequently, the refiner network $\mathcal{H}_{\text{ref}}$ injects a non-linear residual correction to strictly enforce physical consistency and smooth boundary transitions before the divergence operator is applied.
-Detailed description can be found in Appendix~\ref{app:network_arch}.
+Here, $\sigma(\cdot)$ denotes Softmax along the channel dimension and $\odot$ denotes element-wise multiplication.
+The weights $\mathbf{W}$ are generated by the learnable selector $\mathcal{H}_{\text{sel}}$, rather than hand-specified, and adaptively fuse fine-grid, current coarse-grid, and next-step coarse-grid fluxes.
+The refiner $\mathcal{H}_{\text{ref}}$ then adds a residual flux correction before the divergence operator is applied.
+Full implementation details are provided in Appendix~\ref{app:network_arch}.